tkn-tub/ns3-gym/src/lte/doc/source/lte-design.rst

 In other words, RLC/SM simulates saturation conditions, i.e., it assumes that the RLC buffer is always full and can generate a new PDU whenever notified by the scheduler.
-In fact, the "SM" in the name of the model stands for "Saturation Mode").
+In fact, the "SM" in the name of the model stands for "Saturation Mode".

 RLC/SM is used for simplified simulation scenarios in which only the LTE Radio model is used, without the EPC and hence without any IP